 The Yosemite Research Library, maintained by the museum, is a research resource with some 10,000 books relevant to Yosemite, as well as photographs and articles.
-The library is open to the public; contact the park's librarian for details.
+The library is open to the public Wednesday and Thursday from 8:30 am to noon and 1 pm to 5 pm; contact the park's librarian for details.

 The Yosemite Archives, located in El Portal, contains National Park Service records, personal papers, manuscript collections, and oral histories.
 Searchable finding aids are now available online.
 Several collections, including the Joseph Dixon collection [760 kb PDF], have been partially digitized and can be perused onsite using a computer database.

-Research is by appointment; research hours are Mondays & Tuesdays 8 am-4:30 pm beginning in May 2014.
+Research is by appointment; research hours are Mondays & Tuesdays 8 am-4:30 pm.
 To make an appointment, please call 209/379-1283.
-Due to a storage upgrade project, the Yosemite El Portal Archives facility housing park records and some history will be closed for research from October 15, 2013 to April 30, 2014.
+Due to a storage upgrade project, the Yosemite El Portal Archives facility housing park records and some history will be closed for research from October 15, 2013 to October 15, 2014.
 For research requests or concerns, call 209/379-1282 or email us.